Last updated: September 2025

 Why I Don’t Do Dip Powder or Acrylic Manicures

-Even before I went through my cancer healing journey, I started caring a lot more about what I put on my body.
 You might say that your manicures alone won’t cause any health issues, and you’re right.
 The problem lies with the fact that all of our beauty products contain harmful chemicals, from known carcinogens to endocrine disruptors.
+And we use these products every single day.

-I started cleaning up my lifestyle little by little, and my starting point was ditching dip powder and crylic manicures.
+I started cleaning up my lifestyle little by little, and my starting point was ditching dip powder and acrylic manicures.

 - It weakened my nails